 FUNDAMENTAL TECHNIQUES AND SKILLS

-There are several different types of grip in tennis, among them, the Eastern, the Western, and the Continental; however, the latter two have certain definite shortcomings and are, therefore, not recommended and will not be discussed here.
+There are several different types of grip in tennis, among them, the Eastern, the Western, and the Continental; however, the latter two have certain definite shortcomings and are, therefore, not recommended for beginners and will not be discussed here.

 Eastern Forehand Grip

 This might be described as a handshake.
 The beginner will most easily learn this grip by holding the racquet by the throat (in his left hand if he is right-handed) with the racquet head perpendicular to the ground and the handle toward his body.
 The right hand should then shake hands with the racquet, with the heel of the hand resting on the leather butt of the handle and the fingers slightly spread.
 The angle of the thumb and forefinger should make a V over the middle of the handle.

 The grip should be firm, particularly so at the moment of contact with the ball, so that the racquet will not twist.
 Tenseness should be avoided.

 The backhand varies slightly from the forehand.
 Starting from the forehand grip, the hand is moved about a quarter of a turn around the racquet handle to the thumb side.
 The hand not is not on the flat top surface of the handle, and the V between thumb and forefinger is to the side of it.
 After one becomes accustomed to the feel of the racquet, this switch will be made automatically.

 Forehand Stroke or Drive